Classic and Contemporary Mosaic Workshop in Greece

 Six day mosaic workshop in Pelion, Greece.
 October 10 to 17, 2020 and June 26 to July 3, 2021.

 For details, prices and bookings please go to the Lagou Raxi Hotel website: https://lagouraxi.com/classic-and-contemporary-mosaics-workshop/

 Group shot by the pool at the end of the six-day Mosaic Workshop, 2019. @helenmilesmosaics

 The Classic and Contemporary Mosaic Course takes place at the lovely Lagou Raxi Hotel set high up on a mountain overlooking the Pagasitic Gulf in central Greece.
 The course is suitable for beginners as well as more confident mosaic artists and we work purely in 5mm thick Greek-sourced stone and marble.
 During the week we explore the classical ‘rules’ of mosaic making as well as looking at alternative techniques and approaches suitable for all kinds of mosaic projects.

-For a detailed itinerary of what the week entails as well as prices please click on the ‘classes’ tab at the top of the Lagou Raxi home page and then scroll down until you find the mosaic workshop.
+For a detailed itinerary of what the week entails as well as prices please click on the ‘courses-activities’ tab at the top of the Lagou Raxi home page and then scroll down until you find the mosaic workshop.
 Essentially the week consists of four full days of mosaic teaching and two half days.
 The year 2020 will be my fourth consecutive year of running the course in Greece and every year I have written an account of how the week went.
 Each year feels quite different from the one before.
 Different people (or in some cases the same people a year on), different mosaics, a different rhythm and energy.
 Here is my attempt to capture that rhythm of this year’s mosaic workshop in the form of a diary.

 MOSAIC WORKSHOP, Pre-coursE: